 My Classic Guardian system with fall detection costs $39.95 per month, which is a bit higher than average for an in-home system.
 Medical Guardian offers discounts when you pay for your system annually as opposed to monthly.

 With so many systems and add-ons, the price of your Medical Guardian system will likely vary.
-To learn more about Medical Guardian’s many devices and their prices, take a look at the Medical Guardian pricing page.
+To learn more about Medical Guardian’s many devices and their prices, take a look at Medical Guardian costs page.

 Final Thoughts on Medical Guardian

-There is a reason I named Medical Guardian one of the best medical alert systems of 2021.
+There is a reason I chose Medical Guardian as one of the best medical alerts.
 The company offers many unique systems for every lifestyle, from homebound users to older adults who travel and go outside every day.
 Medical Guardian is the peak of what a medical alert system can be.
 The Classic Guardian is a simple, affordable system that does the basics flawlessly.
 I was blown away by its 1,300-foot range, as well as its easy setup and clear two-way communication.

 I’d recommend Medical Guardian if you want: